Sukumar

-Bandreddi Sukumar (born 23 January 1970) is an Indian film director, screenwriter, and producer who works in Telugu cinema.
-He is known for his complex, crisp, and multi-layered screenplays and for infusing grey shades in the characterisation of his protagonists.
-He is one of the highest paid directors in South Indian cinema.
+Bandreddi Sukumar is an Indian film director, screenwriter, and producer who works in Telugu cinema.
+He is known for his intricate screenplays and for depicting protagonists with grey shades.
+He is the third highest-grossing Indian film director of all time and is one of the highest-paid directors in Indian cinema.

-Sukumar worked as a mathematics and physics lecturer at a junior college in Kakinada for nearly seven years before pursuing a directional career in films.
-He began working as a writer and worked with Editor Mohan before assisting V. V. Vinayak on Dil (2003).
-Sukumar made his directorial debut with Arya in 2004, whose success catapulted him to stardom.
-Sukumar won the Filmfare Award for Best Director – Telugu and Nandi Award for Best Screenplay Writer for his work on Arya.
+Before entering the film industry, Sukumar worked as a mathematics and physics lecturer at a junior college in Kakinada for nearly seven years.
+He began his film career as a writer, working with Editor Mohan, and later assisted V. V. Vinayak on Dil (2003).
+He made his directorial debut with Arya (2004), which was a major success and earned him the Filmfare Award for Best Director – Telugu and the Nandi Award for Best Screenplay Writer.

-His other notable acclaimed films include Arya 2 (2009), 100% Love (2011), 1: Nenokkadine (2014), Nannaku Prematho (2016), Rangasthalam (2018), and Pushpa: The Rise (2021).
-Rangasthalam was the third highest grossing Telugu film at the time behind the Baahubali duology.
-Pushpa: The Rise is the highest-grossing Indian film of 2021, and ranks among the highest-grossing Telugu films of all time.
+Sukumar's other notable films include Arya 2 (2009), 100% Love (2011), 1: Nenokkadine (2014), Nannaku Prematho (2016), Rangasthalam (2018), Pushpa: The Rise (2021), and Pushpa 2: The Rule (2024).
+Rangasthalam became the third highest-grossing Telugu film at the time, behind the Baahubali films.
+Pushpa was the highest-grossing Indian film of 2021, while Pushpa 2 went on to become one of the highest-grossing Indian films of all time.

-Sukumar made his debut as a film producer under the banner Sukumar Writings with Kumari 21F (2015), whose story and screenplay were penned by him.
-In 2014, he received the K. V. Reddy Memorial award for his contributions to Telugu cinema.
+In addition to his directorial work, Sukumar has produced films under his banner Sukumar Writings, including Kumari 21F (2015), Uppena (2021), and Virupaksha (2023).
+In recognition of his contributions to Telugu cinema, he received the K. V. Reddy Memorial Award in 2014..

 Early life and family

-Sukumar was born on 11 January 1970, in Mattaparru, a village near Malikipuram in East Godavari district of Andhra Pradesh.
+Sukumar was born on 11 January 1971, in a Telugu family in Mattaparru, a village near Malikipuram in erstwhile East Godavari district (present-day Konaseema district) of Andhra Pradesh.
 His father Tirupathi Rao Naidu was a rice trader and his mother Veera Veni was a homemaker.
 Sukumar was the youngest of the six children of Naidu and Veni.
 At the age of 6, following the slaughter of a rooster he loved, Sukumar practiced vegetarianism for a long time.

 He did his schooling from Zilla Parishad High School, Razole and graduated with a master's degree in mathematics.
 He later worked as a mathematics and physics lecturer in Aditya Junior college, Kakinada.
 After nearly seven years, Sukumar and his junior Prakash Toleti decided to do something creative as they opined that their life has become too mundane as a lecturer.

 Career

 Sukumar and Toleti began their career as writers in Telugu cinema and worked as writers for a few films.
 After writing three scenes for Jayanth C. Paranjee's Bavagaru Bagunnara?
 (1998), they were summoned by the college to help them in recruiting students.
 They walked out of the film on moral grounds.
-Due to lack of earnings, Sukumar briefly continued to teach students, earned money, and returned back to film industry.
+Due to lack of earnings, Sukumar briefly continued to teach students, earned money, and returned to film industry.
 He worked as an assistant director for Manasichi Choodu (1998).
 Sukumar later assisted Editor Mohan for Kshemamga Velli Labhamga Randi (2000) and Hanuman Junction (2001).
 Before making his directorial debut, Sukumar worked under V. V. Vinayak for Dil (2003) as an assistant director.